Examine family processes and the dynamic interaction of families with their communities

 - Design and evaluate programmatic interventions to address social, behavioral, health, economic, and other family issues.

-- Demonstrate cultural responsiveness in research, program planning and evaluation, and policy related to family health and well-being.
+- Demonstrate cultural sensitivity in research, program planning and evaluation, and policy related to family health and well-being.

 - Analyze family health policy, evaluate health care policy issues, and conduct a family impact study.